grafana/agent/docs/rfcs/0001-designing-in-the-open.md

 author into an RFC proposal to ensure that historical context is recorded, though this is still not ideal as it discards comment history.

+## Accepting Proposals

+All readers are encouraged to engage in reviewing proposals.
+However, whether a proposal is accepted is determined by [rough consensus][] of the Grafana Agent governance team.
+External contributors may eventually be invited to [join the governance team][governance] if they have a history of making ongoing contributions to the project or community.

 ## Considered alternatives

 A few existing public proposal processes have been examined for inspiration: